eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The EUDI wallet architecture embodies the principle of privacy by design.
 This means that the protection of user data is a fundamental pillar of the wallet\'s design.
-The principle of data minimization guides the collection of personal information, ensuring only what is necessary is gathered.
+The principle of data minimisation guides the collection of personal information, ensuring only what is necessary is gathered.
 The wallet empowers users with granular control over what data is shared and with whom.
 Transparency is built into the